Mainul-Islam-Nirob/spotify/README.md

 ### Links

 #### You will not be able to see the music albums and songs in the online version because I did not host those files :) .
-I will store the audio files in hosting services later.
+I will store those audio files in hosting service later.
 You can see the screenshot of the app of local version above.
 Sorry :)

 Live Site URL Github:[See live app here](https://mainul-islam-nirob.github.io/spotify/) Live Site URL Github:[See live app here](https://spotify-nirob.netlify.app/)